 For a first trip to Iceland I would try to do the Golden Circle: Gulfoss, Geysir – Strpllir, Thingvellir National Park (Unesco World Heritage) and Blue Lagoon.
 It is a 300 kilometer loop near Reykjavik.
 All of it you can do it also on a tour bus, but you’ll miss some stops and some funny horses and sheep crossing the road.

 Take your time to explore nature in a different way

 While you can sure explore a lot by car, there are a couple of ways you can enjoy the beautiful Icelandic landscape.
 By horse, dogsledding, on a helicopter, from a ship, on a snowmobile… I didn’t have enough time for snowmobile or a ship; with so little daylight it was that or everything else.

-During winter, dog sledding is performed on dry land, the glacier is far to reach and dogs need to be trained in both types: snow and land.
+During winter, dog sledding is performed on dry land, the glacier is harder to reach and dogs need to be trained in both types: snow and land.
 But they run in a beautiful area, with the famous volcanoes on one side, a fjord on the other and with the sun coming up while we run.
 We even got to spot a rainbow.
 It’s not a cheap activity, but it can be cheaper if you are going there on your own transport.
 Both options can be found on Viator.